sys-bio/libOmexMeta/docs/cppapi/entity_descriptor.rst

 An entity descriptor is essentially a linear chain of descriptor terms joined by *structural relations*, which are `BioModels qualifiers <http://co.mbine.org/standards/qualifiers>`_ that describe the relationship between subsequent entries in the descriptor term sequence.
-For example, if an annotation describes *cytosolic glucose concentration in a pancreatic beta cell*, then the entity descriptor would be the:
+For example, if an annotation describes *cytosolic glucose concentration in a pancreatic beta cell*, then the entity descriptor would be:

 .. raw:: html